-The RangeMaxTM WPN111 Wireless USB 2.0 Adapter can operate in the following two basic modes:
+The WPN311 Wireless PCI Adapter, like all 802.11b/g adapters, can operate in the following two basic modes:

 - Infrastructure Mode: An 802.11 networking framework in which devices and computers communicate with each other by first going through an access point (AP).
-For example, this mode is used when computers in a house connect to an Access Point that is attached to a router which lets multiple computers share a single Cable or DSL broadband Internet connection. - Ad-Hoc Mode: An 802.11 networking framework in which devices or computers communicate directly with each other, without the use of an AP.
+For example, this mode is used when computers in a house connect to an AP that is attached to a router which lets multiple computers share a single Cable or DSL broadband Internet connection. - Ad-Hoc Mode: An 802.11 networking framework in which devices or computers communicate directly with each other, without the use of an access point.
 For example, Ad-Hoc Mode is used when two Windows computers are configured with file and print sharing enabled and you want to exchange files directly between them.

-Both of these configuration options are available with the RangeMaxTM WPN111 Wireless USB 2.0 Adapter.
+Both of these configuration options are available with the WPN311 Wireless PCI Adapter.
 Infrastructure configuration procedures for basic network connectivity are covered below.
 Advanced infrastructure configuration procedures and ad-hoc configuration are covered in Chapter 4, "Configuration" of this manual.

-WPN111 Default Wireless Configuration Settings
+WPN311 Default Wireless Configuration Settings

 If this is a new wireless network installation, use the factory default settings to set up the network and verify wireless connectivity.
 If this is an addition to an existing wireless network, you will need to identify the wireless configuration and security parameters already defined.

-Your NETGEAR RangeMaxTM Wireless USB 2.0 Adapter WPN111 factory default basic settings are:
+Your NETGEAR RangeMaxTM Wireless PCI Adapter WPN311 factory default basic settings are:

-- Network Name Service Set Identification (SSID): Any (First available network) Note: In order for the RangeMaxTM WPN111 Wireless USB 2.0 Adapter to communicate with - a wireless access point or wireless adapter, all devices must be configured with the same wireless network name (SSID). - Network Mode (Infrastructure or Ad-hoc): Infrastructure - Data security WEP encryption: Disabled
+• Network Name Service Set Identification (SSID): ANY - a special name which indicates the first available network will be used

+Note: In order for the WPN311 Wireless PCI Adapter to communicate with a wireless access point or wireless adapterY be configured with the same wireless network name (SSID).

+- Network Mode (Infrastructure or Ad-Hoc): Infrastructure - Data security WEP encryption: Disabled

-The section below provides instructions for setting up the NETGEAR RangeMaxTM Wireless USB 2.0 Adapter WPN111 for basic wireless connectivity to an access point.
-The procedures below provide step-by-step installation instructions for Windows PCs.
+The section below provides instructions for setting up the NETGEAR RangeMaxTM Wireless PCI Adapter WPN311 for basic wireless connectivity to an access point.
+The procedures provide step-by-step inst instructions for Windows PCs.
 Use the procedure that corresponds to the version of Windows you are using.